mikemintz/deme/deme_django/docs/architecture.rst

 Deleting items
 ^^^^^^^^^^^^^^

-There are two ways of deleting items: trashing and destroying.
+There are two ways of deleting items: deactivating and destroying.
 Neither of these methods removes any rows from the database.
-Trashing is recoverable, destroying is not.
-The user interface ensures that trashing happens before destroying.
+Deactivating is recoverable (by reactivating), destroying is not.
+The user interface ensures that deactivating happens before destroying.

-* **Trashing:** If an agent trashes an item, it sets the trashed field to true.
-An agent can recover the item by untrashing it, which sets the trashed field back to false.
-Each time this happens, the version does not change, but a TrashComment or UntrashComment is automatically generated to log when the item was around.
-Trashed items can still be viewed and edited as normally.
-The major difference between a trashed and untrashed item is that when an item is trashed, it will not be returned as the result of queries (unless the query specifically requests trashed items).
-For example, when you look at the list of students in a class, it will only show students that are untrashed with classmemberships that are untrashed.
+* **Deactivating:** If an agent deactivates an item, it sets the active field to false.
+An agent can recover the item by reactivating it, which sets the active field back to true.
+Each time this happens, the version does not change, but a DeactivateComment or ReactivateComment is automatically generated to log when the item was active.
+Inactive items can still be viewed and edited as normally.
+The major difference between an active and an inactive item is that when an item is inactive, it will not be returned as the result of queries (unless the query specifically requests inactive items).
+For example, when you look at the list of students in a class, it will only show students that are active with classmemberships that are active.
-* **Destroying:** After an item is trashed, you can permanently nullify all of its fields (and/or the fields in its versions) so that it is impossible to recover (but keep trashed=true).
+* **Destroying:** After an item is deactivated, you can permanently nullify all of its fields (and/or the fields in its versions) so that it is impossible to recover (but keep active=false).
 A DestroyComment is automatically generated to log when the item was around.

   Our solution is as follows.
 We allow any field to have the special NULL value from SQL.
 The application (not the database) ensures that fields only take on these values when the item is destroyed, and never otherwise (I haven't finished making sure this happens yet).
-Thus, to destroy an item is to set every field to NULL, and set destroyed=True (and leave alone id, item_type, and trashed, version_number).
+Thus, to destroy an item is to set every field to NULL, and set destroyed=True (and leave alone id, item_type, and active, version_number).
 Destroying an item also removes all permissions and versions of the item.
-After an item is destroyed, nobody can make changes (in particular, it cannot be untrashed or edited).
+After an item is destroyed, nobody can make changes (in particular, it cannot be reactivated or edited).

   Normally, having NULL values makes the code much more complex and prone to bugs, since the developer has to write a lot of checks for NULL.
 For example, to display the name of the creator of an item, the developer would have to write something like ``if (item.creator != NULL && item.creator.name != NULL) ...``.
 Since we already do all of this up-front error checking in the permission system (to ensure that the logged in agent has permission to view the creator of the item and the name of the creator), all we have to do is modify the permission code so that users cannot view fields (or take any actions) for destroyed items.
 So if an item's creator was destroyed, a simple viewer will just display the creator's name in the same way it would display something it does not have permission to view (a more advanced viewer could check to see if it was destroyed).